-The Global Alliance for Chronic Diseases was established in 2009 to support a coordinated global research effort to address chronic non-communicable diseases.
+The Global Alliance for Chronic Diseases (GACD) was established in 2009 to support a coordinated global research effort to address chronic non-communicable diseases.

 It brings together national and international member agencies representing more than 80 percent of all public research funding in the world.